PlasmaPy/PlasmaPy/docs/glossary.rst

    charge number
       The charge of a particle in units of elementary charge.

+   integration test
+      A software test that verifies that multiple software components are able to work together as intended.

    keyword-only
       An |argument| or |parameter| is *keyword-only* when the |argument|
       must be provided with the name of the corresponding |parameter|.